1966 United States Senate elections

-The 1966 United States Senate elections were elections on November 8, 1966 for the United States Senate which occurred midway through the second (and only full) term of President Lyndon B. Johnson.
+The 1966 United States Senate elections were elections on November 8, 1966, for the United States Senate which occurred midway through the second (and only full) term of President Lyndon B. Johnson.
 The 33 seats of Class 2 were contested in regular elections.
 Special elections were also held to fill vacancies.
-With divisions in the Democratic base over the Vietnam War, and with the traditional mid-term advantage of the party not holding the presidency, the Republicans took three Democratic seats.
+With divisions in the Democratic base over the Vietnam War, and with the traditional mid-term advantage of the party not holding the presidency, the Republicans took three Democratic seats, thereby breaking Democrats' 2/3rds supermajority.
 Despite Republican gains, the balance remained overwhelmingly in favor of the Democrats, who retained a 64–36 majority.
+Democrats were further reduced to 63–37, following the death of Robert F. Kennedy in June 1968.

 These were also the first elections held after the enactment of the Voting Rights Act of 1965.
 Upon Edward Brooke's election in Massachusetts, he became the first African-American U.S. Senator elected after the end of Reconstruction and the first-ever popularly elected, as Reconstruction ended before the passage of the Seventeenth Amendment to the United States Constitution.
-As of 2022, this is the most recent Senate election in which no House incumbents were elected to the Senate.
+As of 2024, this is the most recent Senate election cycle in which no House incumbents were elected to the Senate and the last time any state elected different parties to each Senate seat in a double barrel election.

+As of 2025, this is the most recent Senate election cycle in which two simultaneous Senate elections in the same state resulted in winners from different parties, with South Carolina re-electing Republican Strom Thurmond in the regular election, while simultaneously electing Democrat Ernest Hollings in the special election, sending a split delegation.